sergioarmgpl/linkerd-openfaas-kubeconeu-2020/README.md

 # Service Mesh and Serverless Chatbots with Linkerd, K8s and OpenFaaS - Lab
-You can find some errors because of the OpenFaaS new releases
+You can find some errors because of the OpenFaaS or Linkerd new releases, just check the helm installation ;)

 # Slides
 http://b.link/kubeconeu2020-linkerd-openfaas